Knee injuries are very common.

 Patients will be required to wear the brace or immobilizer for at least 3 to 6 weeks.

-Once the swelling and initial pain has settled down, physical therapy can commence.
+Once the swelling and initial pain have settled down, physical therapy can commence.
 Specific exercises that can help restore the range of motion and strength will be taught.

 Anterior Cruciate Ligament Injuries